Vickeysvibe/Lakshmi-smart-waste/README.md

-# Laxmi - Smart Waste Management Admin Panel
+# Lakshmi - Smart Waste Management Admin Panel

 ## Overview

-Laxmi is an intelligent waste management application utilizing IoT devices and machine learning algorithms to optimize garbage collection.
+Lakshmi is an intelligent waste management application utilizing IoT devices and machine learning algorithms to optimize garbage collection.
 The admin panel is a React-based dashboard that enables city officials to monitor dustbin statuses, predict waste accumulation, and optimize collection routes efficiently.

 ## Features